-8 Common Nest Thermostat Malfunctions
+8 Common Nest Thermostat Problems

 - Poor battery life.

-- Thermostat motion sensing is disabled.
+- Thermostat motion sensing won’t operate.

-- Your thermostat sometimes disconnects from Wi-Fi.
+- Your thermostat every now and then disconnects from Wi-Fi.

-Our Pros Can Resolve Nest Thermostat Troubles
+Our Professionals Can Fix Nest Thermostat Troubles

 If you’ve gone through Nest thermostat troubleshooting without help but can’t fix the problem, a smart thermostat specialist including one from Three Rivers Heating & Cooling can assist you.
 We can diagnose the problem and install a C-wire, if needed.